camiconsonni/sfdc-netzerocloud-cert/README.md

 ## Net Zero Cloud Fundamentals

-Regulators, investors, and customers are increasingly urging companies to get to net zero now.
+Expectations from Key Stakeholders Are Changing:
+- Investors Want Transparency and Action
+- Customers Want Ethical Practices
+- Employees Are Drawn to Values

 This means companies have to focus on sustainability and commit to a future where global temperatures rise no more than 1.5° Celsius.
 To do this, they need to pay attention to their carbon footprints and offsets.

+> **Carbon footprint** - An individual or organization’s contribution to greenhouse gas emissions into the atmosphere.

 > **Net Zero** - A net zero world is a world in balance.
 Achieving net zero on a global level means emitting no more greenhouse gases than we are able to remove, either by natural means or through technological solutions.